brohb/Keep-in-touch/README.md

 A simple app that may collect emails provided by the users.
 Whenever the user writes an email address inside the text field and clicks on the button, such text will be added to the local database and the count of the users shown in the page will increase.
-Whenever the user clicks on the bottom without filling the text field, an error page will be shown on a different route, otherwise a successful message will be shown to the client and new data will be collected.
+Whenever the user clicks on the bottom without filling the text field, an error page will be shown on a different route, otherwise a successful message will be shown to the client and the new data will be collected.

 The following technologies have been used: